filipivanovic/random-password-generator/README.md

 # random-password-generator
-random password generator with few options
+ugly designed random password generator with several options to make strong password (or weak, or anything...)